MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-overview.md

 * [Get Started](bot-framework-nodejs-getstarted.md): Quickly build and test a simple bot by following instructions in this step-by-step tutorial.
 * [Key concepts](bot-framework-nodejs-concepts.md): Learn about key concepts in the Bot Builder SDK for Node.js.

-The following task-focused code samples that show how to use various features of the Bot Builder SDK for Node.js.
+The following task-focused how-to guides demonstrate various features of the Bot Builder SDK for Node.js.

 * [Manage conversation flow](bot-framework-nodejs-howto-manage-conversation-flow.md)
 * [Triggering actions](bot-framework-nodejs-howto-global-handlers.md)